Child Benefit and Guardian’s Allowance: High Income Child Benefit Charge

 The review concluded in June 2019 and HMRC automatically granted a reasonable excuse to taxpayers who were issued with ‘Failure to Notify’ penalties for 2013/14 to 2015/16 inclusive in the following two scenarios:

-Families that claimed Child Benefit before the HICBC was introduced and where one partner’s adjusted net income subsequently increased to over £50,000;
+Families that claimed Child Benefit before the High Income Child Benefit Charge was introduced and where one partner’s adjusted net income subsequently increased to over the initial threshold;

 Further information about the review is available on GOV.UK.

 Taxpayers continue to claim ‘reasonable excuse’ against failure to notify penalties on the basis of their ignorance of the law.
-Many such cases have been heard by the First-Tier Tribunal on this point and some taxpayers have been successful – especially where HMRC have been unable to demonstrate that they have written to the taxpayer about the charge (for example, as in Cockburn v HMRC [2020] UKFTT 0388 (TC))
+Many such cases have been heard by the First-Tier Tribunal on this point and some taxpayers have been successful – especially where HMRC have been unable to demonstrate that they have written to the taxpayer about the charge (see paragraph [38] of Hussain v HMRC [2023] UKFTT 545 (TC)).

 ESC A19